Linus (fusion experiment): Suzy II

 With the success of the Suzy II experiments, attention turned to the liquid liner.
 This was built on Suzy II using a plastic liner inside a steel drum, filled with sodium-potassium alloy (NaK) at its eutectic ratio (22% Na, 78% K) which is a liquid at room temperature.
 By firing the implosion bank at different powers, the relationship between implosion speed and rotation speed could be tested.
 As long as the rotational speed is high enough, as the liner compressed and its rotational speed increased due to conservation of angular momentum, the centripetal force kept the apparent gravity vector pointed outward.
 This stabilizes against R-T instabilities because it is the lighter fluid in the center falling outward, a naturally stable condition.

 Suzy II was successful in producing a stable inward compression of the liner, but unfortunately, the reverse was not true.
-As the liner began to expand again when the compression current was turned off, it once again caused a heavy fluid moving into a lighter one, and the R-T instabilities re-appeared.
+As the liner began to expand again when the compression current was turned off, it once again caused a heavy fluid to move into a lighter one, and the R-T instabilities reappeared.
 This caused the liner to break up into droplets, which, due to their high mass and velocity, impacted the container randomly with the entire embodied energy.
-In a production machine this would be on the order of 100 MJ, the equivalent of about 50 lbs of TNT.
+In a production machine, this would be on the order of 100 MJ, the equivalent of about 50 lbs of TNT.

 Piston implosion experiments

 The solution to the liner breakup during expansion is to fill the void with additional liner material.
 This precludes the use of electromagnetic drivers as in Suzy, and attention turned to using a mechanical piston driving material from a reservoir into the main chamber.
 The piston was driven by compressed gas.

 Several experimental machines followed.
 The first, the "water model", consisted of a drum of water with pistons positioned radially around it.
 The entire system spun, including the pistons.
-This verified the basic approach, but was problematic as the piston timing proved difficult to control with the required accuracy.
+This verified the basic approach but was problematic as the piston timing proved difficult to control with the required accuracy.
 This problem was addressed by a new piston layout with the pistons arranged annularly that could be fired by a single source.
 This proved to solve the problems and plans began to build larger devices.